On Stein's method for products of normal random variables and zero bias couplings: Introduction

 and in Lemma \ref{forty} we obtain the unique bounded solution of (\ref{deltappp}), as well as bounds on its first four derivatives (see Theorem \ref{compoz7}), which hold provided that $h$ and its first three derivatives are bounded.
 Note that (\ref{deltappp}) is a second order linear differential equation involving $f$, $f'$ and $f''$.
 Such Stein equations are uncommon in the literature, although Pek\"oz et al$.$ \cite{pekoz} have recently obtained a similar Stein equation for the family of densities

 where $U(a,b,x)$ denotes the confluent hypergeometric function of the second kind (see Olver et al$.$ \cite{olver}, Chapter 13).
 Pike and Ren \cite{pike} have also obtained a second order Stein operator for the Laplace distribution.
 It should also be noted that the $\mathrm{PN}(2,\sigma^2)$ distribution is a member of the class of variance-gamma distributions, and that (\ref{deltappp}) is indeed a special case of the variance-gamma Stein equation, recently introduced by Gaunt \cite{gaunt vg}.
+Very recently, Gaunt \cite{gaunt gh} obtained a second order Stein operator for the generalized hyperbolic distribution.
+A limiting case of this Stein operator is the variance-gamma Stein operator.

 In Section 2.3, we solve the product normal Stein equation.
 For the case of two products, we obtain uniform bounds for the solution and its first four derivatives in terms of supremum norms of derivatives of the test function $h$.
 However, for $n\geq3$, the solution takes on a rather complicated form, involving integrals of Meijer $G$-functions, and we have been unable to obtain estimates for the solution and its derivatives.
 This is left as an interesting open problem and is discussed further in Section 2.3.2.